builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 ### Infographic Prompt Format (v1.3)

+**HALLUCINATION GUARDRAIL -- READ BEFORE WRITING ANY PROMPT:**
+Every fact, metric, result, title, date, and claim written into these prompts must exist verbatim in the candidate's uploaded resume or supporting documents.
+Do not invent details, approximate numbers, assume context, or fill gaps with plausible-sounding information.
+If a fact is not in the uploaded material, it does not exist.
+Do not use it.
+A hallucinated fact in a NotebookLM prompt becomes a hallucinated fact in a candidate's infographic -- and that asset will be seen by recruiters.
+There are no exceptions to this guardrail.

 **Opening framing line:**
 One sentence that names the candidate, their core story perspective, and the one fact that anchors the entire infographic.
 This line tells NotebookLM what the design is arguing before it specifies any layout.